Nick Harper: Touring

 Harper frequently plays solo acoustic tours of the UK as well as European dates and festivals across the UK and Europe.
 In 2003, he was awarded a Herald Fringe Angel award for performance excellence at the Edinburgh Festival Fringe, where he has played many residencies in recent years.
+He received a second Fringe Angel award for his show 58 Fordwych Road in 2019.

 He performed at the 2004 Cropredy Festival and Leicester's Summer Sundae.
 He has also played sets at the Glastonbury and Beautiful Days festivals numerous times, including both in summer 2005, then again in summer 2010.

 In summer 2006, he again played a multitude of festivals, including the Moseley Folk Festival, Jersey Live, Beautiful Days and Clonakilty's second annual Guitar Festival, along with appearances at festivals in France and Catalonia.
 In November 2007, he performed at the International Guitar Festival of Great Britain for the fourth time.

 In 2008 he performed at Trowbridge Village Pump Festival, Beautiful Days, Newquay's Rip Curl Beach Sessions and Tenby Folk Festival and appeared at London's Royal Albert Hall on 27 September 2008, where he brought his 12-year-old daughter Lily on stage at the end of the set to accompany him on Crosby, Stills, Nash & Young's "Our House".
 This was of some historical note as he had done the same with his own father Roy Harper some 35 years before on the same stage.

 During 2009, Harper played at Celtic Connections in Glasgow in January before starting 'The 38' tour, covering 38 dates across the UK.
 During the summer of that year he performed in Norway, France and Italy before a series of dates on America's East Coast in September, returning to the US in November for a coast-to-coast tour with Cy Curnin of The Fixx.